samieze/INEv/Reproducibility_Submission/review.tmp/reproducibility/pi_cluster_experiments/readme.md

 - Subsitute IP-Adresses in IPs.txt with the external IP addresses of all pis.

-### Configure IPs
 - Overwrite deploy/publish/IPs.txt and flink-experiment/IPs.txt with the IPs.txt file you created in the last step.

-- If not using mythic beasts, set the IPs in deploy/.ssh/config according to your IPs.txt (otherwise this is already done)
+- Set the IPs in deploy/.ssh/config according to your IPs.txt

 ### Install software on Pis and setup ssh connectivity between PIs
 - In the folder ./ansible, run the `setup-pis.yaml` playbook to cofigure the system:

 `ansible-playbook ./setup-pis.yaml`

 This will install required packages on the pis, ensure the pis have appropriate local hostnames (pi0...pi9), and ensure that all pis are reachable with passwordless ssh from pi0 under the names pi0 to pi9.
-Finally it will copy the folders ./deploy to /root folder of the pis.
+Finally it will copy the contents of ./deploy into the /root folder of the pis.

 Ansible may take up to half an hour to run.
 If there are errors it may help to run the playbook again.
-The playbook is idempotent so it is not a problem to run them multiple times, and should run faster on the second run.
+The playbook is idempotent so it is not a problem to run it multiple times, and it should run faster the second time.

 ## Run Latency-Throughput Experiment for Synthetic Data